Start9Labs/documentation/site/source/support/common-issues.rst

 * Confirm that your Embassy is plugged into both power and Ethernet.

-* Confirm the Embassy emitted two sounds when powering on: a bep and a chime.
+* Confirm the Embassy emitted two :ref:`sounds<sounds>` when powering on: a bep and a chime.

 * Confirm your phone is **not** connected to a “Guest” network